giannimonaco/DREAMChallenge_Deconvolution/README.md

 required argument|description
 ---|---
 --ExprData <path/to/input/CPMexpr.csv> | This is the only required argument.
 It is where you define your input gene expression data file.
-The files should be a csv file with the first column containing the gene symbols and the remaining column containing the gene expression of your samples as Counts Per Million (CPM) values.
+The files should be a csv file with the first column containing the gene symbols and the remaining columns containing the gene expression of your samples normalized as Counts Per Million (CPM).